James A. Peters: Career and positions

 Peters was a member of professional societies such as: American Society of Ichthyologists and Herpetologists, where he served as secretary, 1960–1966, vice-president, 1967 and president, 1970.
-He was elected to the Washington Biologists’ Field Club.
+He was elected to the Washington Biologists' Field Club.
 He inaugurated the Smithsonian Herpetological Information Services which distributed materials to herpetological institutions and individuals.
 He founded the newsletter MUDPIE (Museum and University Data Program and Information Exchange) providing information on computer programs, references, grants, meetings, etc.

 Honors

 Several neotropical amphibians and reptiles are named after him, including Ameerega petersi, Anadia petersi, Andinosaura petrorum, Colostethus jacobuspetersi, Dipsas jamespetersi, Gonatodes petersi, Helicops petersi, Micrurus petersi, Pristimantis petersi, and Tantilla petersi.
 James Peters is not to be confused with Wilhelm Peters (1815-1883), a German herpetologist, after whom also several species were named.
-In fact, Andinosaura petrorum was named after both James Peters and Wilhelm Peters, with "petrorum" meaning "of the Peters", honoring both contributions to neotropical herpetology.
+In fact, Andinosaura petrorum was named after both James Peters and Wilhelm Peters, with petrorum (Latin, genitive plural) meaning "of the Peters", honoring both contributions to neotropical herpetology.